-Where can I get a complete list of scholarships and grants that is applicable to me?
+Where can I get a complete list of grants?

 I am a female of 25 years of age.
 I belong to a non-minority group.
 I am a competitive applicant from a very good undergraduate institution, with excellent grades and test scores.
 I am doing Neuroscience doctoral program and currently I am doing my third year.
 I want to know about the grants for which I can apply for the next couple of years.
 I would prefer both private and government grants especially smaller dissertation grants.